Transformation front kinetics in deformable ferromagnets: Theory

 It is proposed to consider the following expression for the energy density:

 which is similar to expression \eqref{eq:bigE} but without the Lagrange multiplier.

-Now, it is necessary to show that the weak problem from subsection \ref{sec:weak} with the energy density given by equation \eqref{eq:bigEang} and the magnetisation given by equation \eqref{eq:magAng} results in the strong form from subsection \ref{sec:stat}.
+Now, it is necessary to show that the weak problem from section \ref{sec:weak} with the energy density given by equation \eqref{eq:bigEang} and the magnetisation given by equation \eqref{eq:magAng} results in the strong form from section \ref{sec:stat}.

-Obviously, derivatives of $w$ by $\vectorn{u}$, $\nabla_0 \vectorn{u}$, $\nabla_0 \eta$ do not change compared to subsection \ref{sec:larg}, resulting in the first and the third parts of the strong problem.
+Obviously, derivatives of $w$ by $\vectorn{u}$, $\nabla_0 \vectorn{u}$, $\nabla_0 \eta$ do not change compared to section \ref{sec:larg}, resulting in the first and the third parts of the strong problem.
 What remains is to obtain the second part of the strong problem --- equation \eqref{eq:quasMagP} with interface conditions \eqref{eq:quasMagB}.

 First, it is useful to write the magnetisation gradient:

 The derivatives with respect to the angles can be easily written using the chain rule:

 Similarly,